• Art Magazine

 Photo recording by Frida Kahlo with artist colleague Emmy Lou Packard in Coyoacán, Mexico, 1941 (photographed by Diego Rivera)

-Her works are full of symbolism and personality, the life story against mirrors n.
-Frida's painting style was shaped by her love for nature and her deep understanding of the human psyche.
-She used her art as a mouthpiece to express her political opinion and question social norms.
+Her works are full of symbolism and personality, reflecting her life story.
+Frida's painting style was characterized by her love of nature and her deep understanding of the human psyche.
+She used her art as a means of expressing her political opinions and questioning societal norms.

 Frida Kahlo was very active politically - you can see Trotsky's arrival in Mexico.
 Frida Kahlo is behind his wife Natalia.